Tourahi/EzAuth/README.md

 # EzAuth
-An easy API way to add Authentication to your app
+An easy API to add Authentication to your app

+Still in Demo